-Let the glaze rest for about fifteen minutes before using it.
-This allows any air to rise to the top and escape, as well as giving all the particles a chance to become thorough;y wet.
+Let the glaze rest for about 15 minutes before using it.
+This allows any air to rise to the top and escape, as well as gives all the particles a chance to become thoroughly wet.

-Remember, glazes settle.
-Some settle more rapidly than others.
+Remember, glazes settle, and some settle more rapidly than others.
 If it has been longer than a few minutes since you have used the glaze, stir it up again with a long stir stick or the mixer attachment.

 Storing the Glaze Batch